Sebastian-/JavaScript-Notes/Javascript/react.md

 const element = <img src={user.avatarUrl}></img>;
 ```

 JSX elements may contain child elements.
 If empty, the closing tag can be omitted by adding a `/` to the opening tag.
+It is recommended to wrap multi-line JSX with parentheses to avoid errors due to automatic semicolon insertion.

 ```jsx
 const element = <img src={user.avatarUrl} />;